-John Atherton, Eaton ANZ general manager for power quality, says cloud computing’s consolidation of the data centre environment - with fewer data centres built as the power moves to larger centralised environments - is forcing resellers to adapt.
+John Atherton, Eaton ANZ general manager for power quality, says cloud computing's consolidation of the data center environment - with fewer data centers built as the power moves to larger centralised environments - is forcing resellers to adapt.

-“If there are fewer on-premise data centres being built, how do you make sure you maximise the opportunity that’s coming out of that?,” Atherton says.
+“If there are fewer on-premise data centers being built, how do you make sure you maximise the opportunity that's coming out of that?,” Atherton says.

 The answer, he says, lies in internet of things and edge of cloud.

 “What we're seeing is a growing need for power protection on the fringes of the cloud - as more and more processes get digitalised, that is coming up with opportunities,” Atherton says.